Headaches: A TMJ Sleep Apnea Connection?

 Answer: The muscles of the temple area of the forehead are muscles that play an important part in the posturing and closing of the jaw.
 If your occlu sion bite is not right, it can lead to abnormal tension in these muscles one of the several possible causes of tension type headaches, toothaches, and more bizarre symptoms patients with TMD have described the sensation of having something stuck in their throats when nothing is there.

 It’s called “The Great Imposter.”
 Temporomandibular Joint Disorder (TMD) symptoms can both overlap and mimic those of Sleep Disordered Breathing.
 Many dentists consider temporomandibular joint problems to be somewhat of a gray area because the conditions associated with its complex task of permitting the movement of the jaw without friction are sometimes difficult to define and even trickier to treat.

 Some dentists believe that TMD is partly the existence of a temporomandibular joint problem and partly the manifestation of a Sleep Disordered Breathing problem.
-The bruxism (teeth grinding) or jaw shifting associated with Sleep Disordered Breathing (occurring when sleeping patients are trying unconsciously to find the best possible positioning of their airway) may inflame the temporomandibular joint or exacerbate a problem with the joint that was pre-existing.
+The simplest way to understand the connection: the bruxism (teeth grinding) or jaw shifting associated with Sleep Disordered Breathing (occurring when sleeping patients are trying unconsciously to find the best possible positioning of their airway) may inflame the temporomandibular joint or exacerbate a problem with the joint that was pre-existing.